hallamlab/TreeSAPP/README.md

 Executables are automatically detected in both the $PATH and in the sub_binaries/mac or sub_binaries/ubuntu, depending on your OS.
 However, if your executables are together elsewhere, MLTreeMap can be directed to them with `--executables`.
+If WISECONFIGDIR is not already set, mltreemap.py will exit and provide you with the correct command to add this to you environment.

 ### Using MLTreeMap_imagemaker_2_061/mltreemap_imagemaker.pl